MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/elements-of-map-style-sheet.md

         "elements":{"water":{"fillColor":"#FF0000","labelColor":"#00FF00"}}
     }
 ```

-You could also use JSON to remove all labels and points from a map.
+This JSON can be used to remove all labels and points from a map.

 ```json